 I have yet to make it over to Australia to visit him or the country.
 It’s a continent, isn’t it?
 Crap, I hate geography.

 Anyway, my parents split not long after I graduated high school and after some life decisions and confirmation that he hates cold weather and snow, something needed to change.
-My dad visited Brisbane, where his brother already lived, to see if this was where he was destined to go.
+My dad visited Brisbane, where his brother already lived, to see if that was where he was destined to go.
 It was.
 He loved it immediately and got everything sorted to move and start anew.